Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Is skin cancer really preventable?

-Many skin cancers are strongly influenced by UV exposure, making prevention through behavior and protection highly effective.
+Many skin cancers are strongly influenced by ultraviolet exposure, which means prevention through protection, behavior, and earlier awareness can have a meaningful impact.

 Do I need sunscreen every day?

-Daily protection can be helpful, especially with regular sun exposure.
+Daily protection is often helpful, especially if you spend regular time outdoors or get repeated incidental sun exposure.
 Consistency matters more than occasional use.

 Are tanning beds safe?

-No. Tanning beds expose the skin to concentrated UV radiation and are associated with increased skin cancer risk.
+No. Tanning beds expose the skin to concentrated ultraviolet radiation and are associated with increased skin cancer risk.

 What signs should I watch for?

-New or changing moles, irregular borders, color changes, or lesions that do not heal should be evaluated.
+New or changing moles, irregular borders, color changes, lesions that do not heal, or any skin lesion that seems different from others should be evaluated.

 Does darker skin eliminate risk?